 And at any rate, although those particular remasters and remakes seem to me to fall short of the standard I’ve proposed, it must be granted by everyone that there is a range of acceptable variations which do not cause the drawing of that kind of hard distinction.

 If any of us are to ever be able to say that we have seen The Last Supper, or watched Infernal Affairs, or played Half-Life, then we will have to become comfortable with some level of ambiguity—with the fact that there are many subtly-differing-yet-legitimate forms of any given work.
 The version of Infernal Affairs that I have personally watched, for instance, had subtitles covering part of many frames of the film . . .

 Most would agree that nearly all possible combinations of graphics settings and nearly all official update versions of a game qualify for status as being the game itself, and I feel that should be obvious enough to cause the most staunch of originalists some pause.
 A game can perhaps be considered to be in a prolonged state of public development as official updates and expansions continue to roll out.
-Moreover, straightforward ports to new platforms and new engines, as well as nearly all official regional variants or ‘localizations,’ typically fulfill this requirement as well; ports of a game are sort of like different editions of a novel.
+Moreover, straightforward ports to new platforms and new engines, as well as nearly all official regional variants or ‘localizations,’ typically fulfill this requirement as well; such ports of a game are sort of like different editions or translations of a novel.
 And finally, and this is where things get a little ‘wild’ for the purists, sometimes subtle remasters, volunteer translations of works without official localization, emulated versions with or without CRT filters for older titles and with or without hardware upscaling for 3D titles, and even games with subdued community mods that target technical details like an increased frame rate—qualify as equivalent experiences too.